 The recipients are pursuing degrees in a variety of subjects within the STEM field including mechanical engineering, computer science, math, and biomedical science.
 The scholarships are sponsored by Novartis Pharmaceuticals Corporation, Merck & Co., Bristol-Myers Squibb, Casabona Ventures, ExxonMobil, Montclair State University, Stevens Institute of Technology, General Magnaplate and the R&D Council.

-This August, the Merit Scholars will attend a luncheon at a Council member’s research facility to cultivate further interest in their field of study and strengthen their relationship with the R&D community.
-All recipients will have an opportunity to meet prominent New Jersey-based researchers and innovators in science, technology, engineering and mathematics.
-During their visit, two panel discussions will take place, one focusing on pursing a STEM education and the other focusing on pursing a STEM career.
-The R&D Council’s 34rd Thomas Alva Edison Patent Awards Ceremony & Reception to be held on November 7, 2013 will also recognize the sixteen Merit Scholars.
+In August, the 15 recipients will attend the 5th Annual Merit Scholar Luncheon at Merck in Rahway to cultivate further interest in their field of study and strengthen their relationship with the R&D community.
+All recipients will also have an opportunity to meet prominent New Jersey-based researchers and innovators.
+Scholars will also be honored at the R&D Council’s 35th Edison Patent Awards Ceremony and Reception on November 6, 2014 at the Liberty Science Center.

 Each year, the R&D Council awards $1,500 and $750 scholarships sponsored by Council member organizations to outstanding community college students studying in a STEM field.
 It awards these scholarships to New Jersey students based on applicants’ minimum 3.5 grade point average, STEM field of interest, extracurricular activities, financial need, other awards, and post-graduation career goals.
 As a broad coalition of senior representatives from industry, academia, and government, the members of the R&D Council make these scholarships available through member donated sponsorships.

 Four female engineers from Honeywell International, Inc. spoke on June 19 with approximately 30 freshman girls at Technology High School in Newark.